Dr. Rika Yoshii

 - Web-based Tutorial Software Using Java (CppTracer, Visualizers)

-Goal: Authoring Tool for creating intelligent tutoring systems that make use of reasoning models
+Goal: Authoring Tool for creating intelligent tutoring systems that make use of visual

 My personal page on research intersest and system demos.

 - Wu and Miao - Script Editor authoring tool for PC